alexklavens/BasicMacroSim/readme.md

-This was my final project for my Intro CS class.
+#BasicMacroSim
+I needed to study for my macroeconomics exam and also make a final project for Intro CS.
+I tried to kill two birds with one stone with this.

+#What Do You Do?

 It's a simulator of a basic macroeconomy, that allows a user to adjust macroeconomic variables such as...
   -Government Spending